 Of course, we have much in common in our quest to preserve and improve our existence and the existence of what we hold dear.
-And when we look closely, happiness reveals itself as the supreme organizational principle not only of individual humans and humanity, but of nature in general.
-Like all universal principles, once they are understood, this one is elegantly simple and offers clear guidance on wellbeing in harmony with it.
+And when we look closely, happiness reveals itself as the supreme organizational principle for individual humans and humanity and beyond nature in general.
+Like all universal principles once they are understood, the principle of happiness is elegantly simple and offers clear guidance on wellbeing in harmony with it.

 But to be effective this guidance must be related to our particular circumstances.
 My work assists readers in this vital undertaking without presuming what makes them happy.
-Each of us needs to find that out for ourselves because only we can know what makes us happy.
-All I can do - and all anyone legitimately should do - is offer help in the process of self-realization.
-In this respect, my work presents a radically new, distinctive, and deep opportunity.
-I take readers through journeys of inquiry through common themes of human existence.
-I do this so they might confirm, or gain additional knowledge about, the particular state and conditions of their happiness and derive actionable insights for its implementation.
-Because my discussions are aimed at this purpose, they do not claim ultimate truth.
-Rather, they are geared toward evoking readers' independent consideration and judgment.
-The titles and tables of contents of my books and the following word cloud give a general idea of these themes:
+We each must find that out for ourselves because only we can know what makes us happy.
+All I can legitimately do is offer help in the process of self-realization.
+Toward this purpose, I take readers through journeys of inquiry through common themes of human existence so they might confirm, or gain knowledge about, the state and conditions of their happiness and derive actionable insights.

 I hope you find my work stimulating and helpful.
 I spent much time and energy on establishing a new, comprehensive philosophy of happiness because I care about each of the persons who might individually benefit from it and want to do my part helping humanity diminish and master its challenges.
-My work is independently generated and published by me, and it is self-financed at great personal sacrifice.
+My work is independently generated and published by me.
 Its success depends in large part on referrals by individuals like you.
-So if you like my work or merely think it deserves further consideration, I would appreciate your telling others about it.
+So if you like my work or think it deserves consideration, I would appreciate your telling others.
 Sharing buttons are located at the top of each page.